What is Special About Awami Nastaliq?

 Yeh with small V above – U+06CE (used in Balochi)

-Sad with dot above and below – U+06FB (used in Khowar)
+Hah with small tah and two dots below – U+076F (used in Khowar)

-Feh with three dots below – U+06A5 (used in Khowar)
+Seen with small tah and two dots below – U+0770 (used in Khowar)

 The highly calligraphic and sloping style of Nastaliq makes proper handling of diacritics especially tricky.
 Some languages require a wider variety and more frequently occurring diacritics than Urdu, so providing support for them has always been a challenge.